FakelsHub/sFall-X/artifacts/scripting/Compiler/sslc_readme.txt

 =================
 === Changelog ===
 =================
+> sslc v1.2.3:
+- added additional opcodes sfall_func7 and sfall_func8 for sfall 4.2.9/3.8.29
+- fixed a script compilation error when there is a BOM UTF-8 encoding marker

 > sslc v1.2.2:
-- added ability to declare a local variable procedures anywhere in the procedure body.
+- added ability to declare a local variable procedures anywhere in the procedure body

 > sslc v1.2:
 - added new "div" operator for unsigned integer division for sfall 4.2.3/3.8.23